 Some who have been diving offshore of NAVFAC Barbados area have confirmed that “we do come across cables occasionally.
 There used to be a big bundle visible near the cliff below the building, but I do not think we can get to that area now.
 There is also a more modern fibre optic cable that runs through that area.”

 Convert Submarine Tracking facility

-In addition to NAVFAC Barbados at Harrison’s Point from 1957 to 1979 was there another “covert” USA Navy submarine listening / tracking facility located in Barbados between the early 1950s to the mid to late 1980s.
-It was located in the workshop of Dr. Harry Bayley’s Bay House in St. Joseph – Andromeda.
-It appears that this hush hush facility was unknown to the Barbados authorities.
+In addition to NAVFAC Barbados at Harrison’s Point from 1957 to 1979 it now appears there was another hush hush “covert” USA Navy submarine listening / tracking facility located in Barbados between 1953/54 to 1985/87.
+It appears that this hush hush facility was totally unknown to the Barbados authorities.

-The cover story which fits with the NAVFAC one was that this equipment was part of an oceanographic research programme to place Barbados to a fraction of an inch on the map of the world for the new “atomic submarines”.
+For those that knew about this covert NAVFAC facility the cover story which fits with the NAVFAC one, was that this equipment was part of an oceanographic research programme to place Barbados to a fraction of an inch on the map of the world for the new “atomic submarines”.